mickelindahl/docker_nginx/README.md

 For setup with piwik se [link](https://github.com/mickelindahl/docker_piwik)

 ## Notes
-Note:
-- `network_mode: "bridge" is important to add to compose file container.
-Otherwise nginx can not connect to the container.
 - If only 1 port exposed, then that port is used.
 No need for setting environment varialbe `VIRTUAL_PORT`.
 - With docker-compose.yml `version: "2"` one need to set network_mode: "bridge" for ut to work out of the box.
 Otherwise one need to add the compose network  to nginx see [https://docs.docker.com/compose/networking/](compose networking)